uesleibros/wasabi/docs/ERRORS.md

 ### ERR_WEBSOCKET_HANDSHAKE_FAILED (8)

 **What happened:** Wasabi could not send or receive the HTTP upgrade request that initiates the WebSocket connection.

 **Common causes:**

-- TLS was established but the HTTP request failed to send
+* TLS was established but the HTTP request failed to send.
-- Server closed the connection before responding
+* Server closed the connection before responding.
-- Network interruption between TLS completion and HTTP exchange
+* Network interruption between TLS completion and HTTP exchange.

 **What to check:**

-- Verify the URL path is correct
+* Verify the URL path is correct.
-- Check server logs for rejected requests
+* Check server logs for rejected requests.
-- Ensure custom headers are not malformed
+* Ensure custom headers are not malformed.

 ```vb
 ' Example error output